jasZnerol/ClipboardManager/README.md

 ```

 # Running the program
 As there is no finished build available currently you can only run this program by directly calling it.
+Later there will be a release version as an
+executable that will run in your background allowing a much easier usage.
 ```sh
 .\start.bat
 ```